-I flipped through a number of lighting scenarios that had some really strong dramatic lighting.
+I flipped through a number of studio lighting scenarios that had some really strong dramatic lighting.
 I wanted a nice blend between studio lighting and something that would feel a little more natural or environmental as though some of the lighting was coming from some neon street signage.

-Once you pick a lighting preset you will see that it generates lights in your scene tree that you can move and manipulate for further customization.
+Once you pick a studio lighting preset you will see that it generates lights in your scene tree that you can move and manipulate for further customization.